 …smiling because it’s a photo, or smiling because the world should know – but rather the latter.

 Personally, I can argue that a smile can go a long way, because otherwise I wouldn’t be here.
 And the direction a smile goes is mostly to a good place, whether it be in the city or a place in your heart.
-Because even Mo’ Pitney could tell you that country is a place in your heart.
+Mo’ Pitney could tell you where country resides.
 Just smile and you’ll feel the southern comfort.
 As if the warm liquor taste down your throat embeds like sweat.
 And thus, the comfort, because that’s all you’ll do – is sweat.

 But what’s a smile worth?
 Or does it depend on the eyes of the viewer?
 I’d also argue that a smile’s worth is determined by an individual’s candor, or humor for that matter.